Mercy Hospital South: History

 location at 10010 Kennerly Road.
-In 2017, St. Anthony's became affiliated with Mercy, which operates Mercy Hospital St. Louis.
+In 2017, St. Anthony's joined Mercy, which operates across four states and includes Mercy Hospital St. Louis.
 St. Anthony's officially changed names to Mercy Hospital South on October 1, 2018 to match the Mercy branding.

-Russell and Fern de Greeff Hospice House
+Mercy Hospice - St. Louis de Greeff Hospice House

-The Russell and Fern de Greeff Hospice House, known as Greeff Hospice House, provides traditional hospice care to terminally ill individuals who do not have a caregiver available to care for them at home.
-It is located on 3-1/2 acres of wooded property on the campus of Mercy Hospital South.
+Mercy Hospice - St. Louis de Greeff Hospice House, commonly called the de Greeff Hospice House, provides traditional hospice care to terminally ill individuals who do not have a caregiver available to care for them at home.
+It is located on the campus of Mercy Hospital South.
 Patients requiring de Greeff Hospice House services may have a caregiver who is unable to care for them any longer, symptoms that cannot be managed at home or no caregiver or resources to hire outside help.